mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/installation/macos.md

 ### Step 1: Choose a C++17 polyfill

-The mongocxx driver uses the C++17 features `std::optional` and `std::string_view`.
-To compile the mongocxx driver for pre-C++17, you must choose one of the following implementations for these features:
+The mongocxx driver uses C++17 features `std::optional` and `std::string_view`.
+To use the C++17 standard library implementations for these features, set the CMake configuration variable `CMAKE_CXX_STANDARD` to 17 or higher.
+Otherwise, to compile the mongocxx driver for pre-C++17 configurations, a polyfill library implementation must be selected from the following options (note: "default" refers to **pre-C++17** configurations when no polyfill library is explicitly selected):

+* bsoncxx (*default only when `-DENABLE_BSONCXX_POLY_USE_IMPLS=ON`*)

+  Select with `-DBSONCXX_POLY_USE_IMPLS=ON`.
+This option is most recommended, as it does not require additional external library dependencies.
+To enable selecting this option by default for pre-C++17 configurations when no other options are specified, set `ENABLE_BSONCXX_POLY_USE_IMPLS=ON` (this option will be set to ON by default in an upcoming major release).

-   MNMLSTC/core (*default for non-Windows platforms*)
+* MNMLSTC/core (*default for non-Windows platforms*)

+  **This option is deprecated and will be removed in an upcoming major release.**
-     Select with `-DBSONCXX_POLY_USE_MNMLSTC=1`.  **NOTE**: This option
-     vendors a header-only installation of MNMLSTC/core into the bsoncxx library installation and will therefore download MLNMLSTC from GitHub during the build process.
+  Select with `-DBSONCXX_POLY_USE_MNMLSTC=1`. **NOTE**: This option vendors a header-only installation of MNMLSTC/core into the bsoncxx library installation and will therefore download MLNMLSTC from GitHub during the configuration process.
 If you already have an available version of MNMLSTC on your system, you can avoid the download step by using `-DBSONCXX_POLY_USE_SYSTEM_MNMLSTC`.

-   Boost (*default for Windows platforms*)
+* Boost (*default for Windows platforms*)

+  **This option is deprecated and will be removed in an upcoming major release.**
   Select with `-DBSONCXX_POLY_USE_BOOST=1`.
-This is currently the only option if you are using a version of MSVC that does not support C++17.
+This is currently the only non-bsoncxx option if you are using a version of MSVC that does not support C++17.

-   `std::experimental`
+* `std::experimental`

+  **This option is deprecated and will be removed in an upcoming major release.**
   Select with `-DBSONCXX_POLY_USE_STD_EXPERIMENTAL=1`.
-If your
-     toolchain's standard library provides `optional` and
-     `string_view` in the namespace `std::experimental`, you can use this option.
-Be aware that your standard library's `std::experimental` implementation may change over time,
-     breaking binary compatibility in unexpected ways.
+If your toolchain's standard library provides `optional` and `string_view` in the namespace `std::experimental`, you can use this option.
+Be aware that your standard library's `std::experimental` implementation may change over time, breaking binary compatibility in unexpected ways.
 Note that this polyfill is *not* recommended and is unsupported.

-Most users should be fine sticking with the default.
-However, if you have an existing application which makes heavy use of one of the available libraries, you may prefer to build the mongocxx driver against the same library.
+Most users should use the default polyfill selection behavior.
+However, if you have a preference for one of the external polyfill libraries (e.g. already a dependency being used by your application), you may prefer to explicitly select that external polyfill library rather than rely on default selection behavior.

-**DO NOT** change your project's polyfill if you need to create a stable binary interface.
+**NOTE**: C++ standard conformance and supported behavior of polyfill features may vary depending on the selected polyfill library.
+The purpose of these polyfills is to support pre-C++17 configurations by providing stand-ins for their C++17 equivalents.
+Therefore we recommend using the C++17 standard library whenever possible by setting `-DCMAKE_CXX_STANDARD=17` or newer.

+**WARNING**: the choice of polyfill library has a direct impact on the public API and ABI for the mongocxx library.
+Changing the polyfill can lead to both source-breaking changes (during compilation) and binary-breaking changes (during linking or execution).
+To limit reliance on polyfill-specific configuration or behavior, avoid using `stdx::string_view` and `stdx::optional<T>` with non-mongocxx library interfaces.

 ### Step 2: Download the latest version of the mongocxx driver.